-A GOP official’s covid-19 death went viral.
+A Texas GOP official’s covid-19 death went viral.
 Then came calls for vaccination — and bitter divides.

 Just to the west, Davis — the Manvel councilman — was maybe shifting, but not yet sold.

 A father of two young children, Davis said that Apley’s death was a reminder to be “responsible, so that I can be here for them.”
-For 28-year-old Davis, however, responsibility means getting a coronavirus test if you feel sick, or isolating, or telling your close contacts about an infection.
+For 28-year-old Davis, responsibility means getting a coronavirus test if you feel sick, or isolating, or telling your close contacts about an infection.
 He said he worries about the long-term consequences of the vaccine even as he believes they have done “a tremendous amount of good.”

 Apley’s death “challenged” his thinking, said Davis, a conservative who met Apley through the local political scene.